Join Here | Log In

 Related article: FTO and weight loss

-What else do FTO and m6A impact?
+FTO and m6A in aging:

 • FTO protects against certain aspects of ovarian aging.[ref]
-But it also may increase insulin resistance in ovarian granulosa cells.[ref]

 • The genetic variants that increase FTO (and increase the risk of obesity) protect against muscle loss and sarcopenia in the elderly.[ref]

-The FTO genetic variants that increase the amount of FTO produced have links to an increased BMI.
-Conventional thinking is that obesity causes cancer, increases illnesses, and causes depression:
+The FTO genetic variants that increase the amount of FTO produced are strongly linked to an increased BMI.
+It is the strongest common genetic risk factor.

-Many (most?) studies that are looking at genetic causes use statistical methods to take out the impact of comorbidities, such as higher BMI.
+Many studies that are looking at genetic causes use statistical methods to take out the impact of comorbidities, such as higher BMI.
 In other words, are studies overlooking the impact of the FTO variants due to mitigating BMI?
+If FTO genetic variants are the ’cause’ rather than obesity, researchers are factoring the FTO variant out of the equation by adjusting for BMI.

 Why does it matter if being overweight causes cancer vs. carrying the FTO variant causing both overweight and cancer?